johann-solo/oliveandmango.github.io/_posts/blog/2017-01-10-bake-buljol.md

 <br>
 <br>

 Buljol if you're not West Indian sounds very weird as a word.
 I really don't know what I thought it was when I heard that name.
 I definitely didn't think it was salted fish.
-But apparently it comes from the French patois term 'Brûlé Gueule', which means burn mouth, likely due to the effect of it being prepared with a lot of hot peppers (Scott bonnet).
+But apparently it comes from the French patois term 'Brûlé Gueule', which means burn mouth, likely due to the effect of it being prepared with a lot of hot peppers (scotch bonnet).
 This recipe  adds some optionally.
 I like a little pepper in mine but I like to add it after because my husband doesn't eat much pepper so please adjust it to taste.
 <br><br>

 {% include image.html